Wax vitrines by the artist and main character of Casting Shadows, Sally Kettlestone. A novel by Patricia Mullin.

 2008/10 Creative Writing Tutor.
 Site-specific community education course.
 Norwich Cathedral

-this course contributed to the succesful bid for Norwich UNESCO City of Culture
+this course was presented as part of the successful bid for Norwich UNESCO City of Culture

 2009 Archie and the Dragon Children's short story.
 Published as part of the Norwich Dragon Festival